tleecsm/VoVTCG/www/data/cards.md

  - Cost: X

 This card becomes a copy of target <b>Equip</b> order in play.
 Destroy this card if the original target order leaves play.
-X is the <b>Rank</b> of the target order (or 0 if the target is a token).
+X is the <b>Rank</b> of the target order.
 <b>Equip:</b> <i>Attach this card to another card.
 It remains attached until the parent card is destroyed.</i>
 <br>